AdityaGarg8/git-credential-outlook-and-gmail/README.md

 It is a simple python script, based on https://github.com/ag91/M365-IMAP and https://github.com/google/gmail-oauth2-tools/blob/master/python/oauth2.py.
 It does the following:

-- Uses Thunderbird's client ID to authenticate with Microsoft/Google and retrieve a refresh token.
+- Uses an OAuth2.0 `client_id` and `client_secret` to authenticate with Microsoft/Google/Yahoo and retrieve a refresh token.
 - As per demand, it uses the refresh token to generate OAuth2 access tokens as and when required.
 - The refresh token is stored securely using the `keyring` module of pip.
 More information about this can be read from https://pypi.org/project/keyring/.